Effective Communication: Faculty and Students with Disabilities

 Amplification, Headphones, and Assistive Listening Devices

 In large lecture halls, using a microphone for amplification might assist students who need louder sound but do not use personal listening devices.
-If a student is using any type of headphone or hearing aid that is receiving sound from the microphone none of the room noise, including comments, will be accessible.
-People who have difficulty processing sounds, because of hearing loss or learning disabilities, may benefit from using headphones which directly process sound to the ears and block out environmental noise.
+If a student is using any type of headphone or hearing aid that is receiving sound from the microphone, none of the room noise, including comments, will be accessible.
+People who have difficulty processing sounds, because of hearing loss or learning disabilities, may benefit from using headphones that directly process sound to the ears and block out environmental noise.

 People who already have hearing aids may benefit from assistive listening devices such as FM systems, Infrared transmissions, and loops.
 These devices are designed to bring sound directly to the hearing aid from a transmitted location.
 When assistive listening devices are used, it is important that the person with the microphone repeat or rephrase questions posed and comments made by people who are not using the microphone.